Skip to main content

 Men experiencing symptoms of low testosterone, often associated with andropause, can benefit from structured TRT protocols.
 A common approach involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a steady release of testosterone, helping to normalize circulating levels.

 To maintain the body’s natural testosterone production and preserve fertility, which can be suppressed by exogenous testosterone, a gonadotropin-releasing hormone (GnRH) agonist like Gonadorelin is often included.
-This peptide is administered via subcutaneous injections, typically twice weekly, to stimulate the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+This peptide is administered via subcutaneous injections, typically twice weekly, to stimulate the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins are essential for testicular function and endogenous testosterone synthesis.

 Another consideration in male TRT is the potential for testosterone to convert into estrogen, a process known as aromatization.
 Elevated estrogen levels can lead to undesirable side effects.
 To mitigate this, an aromatase inhibitor such as Anastrozole may be prescribed, usually as an oral tablet taken twice weekly.